 1950s Cardigan Sweaters

-The perfect pairing for the circle skirts, Capri pants and pencil skirts of the decade, was the humble cardigan.
-Developed from a ladies jacket, the cardigan itself has been in existence from the previous century, but only became recognizable as a cardigan from around the turn of the century.
+The perfect pairing for the circle skirts, Capri pants, and pencil skirts of the decade was the humble cardigan.
+Developed from a ladies’ jacket, the cardigan itself has been in existence since the previous century, but only became recognizable as a cardigan at around the turn of the century.

-By the 1950s the craze for cardigans reached its peak.
-Innovations in machines and technology meant that people no longer needed to sit and knit a garment themselves; they could choose from a glorious array of designs from their local department store or catalogue.
+By the 1950s, the craze for cardigans reached its peak.
+Innovations in machines and technology meant that people no longer needed to sit and knit a garment themselves — instead, they could choose from a glorious array of designs from their local department store or catalogue.

 Twinsets became popular as women wanted to wear a matching garment underneath their cardigan, with the top underneath usually being sleeveless so as the wearer remained a comfortable temperature in her layers of yarn.